mlmorg/backbone.canal/README.md

 ### Route parameters

-Any named parameters in the route are sent within a hash as the first argument to the associated route method.
-For instance, in the following example the `id` route parameter is accessed from the `params` hash.
+Named parameters in the route are sent within a hash as the first argument to the associated route method.
+For instance, in the following example the `id` route parameter is accessed from the `params` hash:

 ``` javascript
 var Router = Backbone.Router.extend({